Method, Media, Manuscript.

 Emerging medievalisms investigates the prominence and importance of medievalisms in post-medieval culture, and the ways in which medieval material culture might inform our own popular culture.

 Emerging Medievalisms is the pivot where my research and teaching of medieval studies comes together.
-It is a place for engaging with my work, the work of my collaborators, and some of my students.
+It is a place for engaging with my work, the work of my collaborators, and the work of some of my students.

 I am a Full Professor of medieval English literature at Mount Royal University, located on the traditional territories of the Blackfoot and the people of Treaty 7 in Calgary, Alberta, Canada.
 I teach Old and Middle English literature, and the History of the English Language, along with a variety of specialized courses stemming from my current research, including medieval ecocriticism and women’s participation in medieval English literature.
 I’ve taught about how television shows like “Vikings” and “Game of Thrones” engage with the medieval.
 Recently, my thinking is particularly engaged by aspects of violence, memorialization, temporality, and landscape, and how all of these things come together in current medievalisms.
-Currently, I am also Associate Dean of Research, Scholarship, and Community Engagement for the Faculty of Arts at Mount Royal University.
+Currently, I am also Associate Dean of Research, Scholarship, and Community Engagement for the Faculties of Arts and Teaching & Learning at Mount Royal University.
+I am a co-Director of the Research Cluster Oecologies.
+I am also a co-Convenor of the Phoenix Rising — Subjects that Matter initiative for the Faculty of Arts at Mount Royal University.